Nearby Nature Communicable Disease Management Plan (CDMP)

 - The number of staff regularly interacting with each stable group will be reduced to the safest minimum number.
-Staff who interact with multiple stable groups will wear a face covering/mask, a clean, outer layer of clothing, and wash/sanitize their hands between stable group interactions.
+Staff who interact with multiple stable groups will wear a face covering and wash/sanitize their hands between stable group interactions.

-- If a guest visits a program, they will sanitize their hands upon entering and exiting and wear a face covering/mask and participate in a temperature/health check.
+- If a volunteer/guest or additional staff member visits a program to provide a necessary service or breaks for regular staff, they will sanitize their hands upon entering and exiting, practice physical distancing, wear a face covering, and participate in a temperature/health check.

 - Program participants will be encouraged to wash hands (with the 20 second rule emphasized by using fun songs) and use hand sanitizer frequently – always before/after eating, after toileting, after wiping a nose/coughing/sneezing, and after sharing equipment.